Nethereum/Nethereum/docs/index.md

 ## Quick installation

-Here is a list of all the nuget packages, if in doubt use Nethereum.Portable as it includes all the packages embeded in one.
+Here is a list of all the nuget packages, if in doubt use Nethereum.Portable as it includes all the packages embedded in one.
 (Apart from IPC which is windows specific).

 ```
 PM > Install-Package Nethereum.Portable -Pre
 ```

-Another option (if targetting netstardad 1.1) is to use the Nethereum.Web3 package.
+Another option (if targeting netstardad 1.1) is to use the Nethereum.Web3 package.
 This top level package include all the dependencies for RPC, ABI and Hex.

-If you have issues intalling the packages make sure you have a reference to System.Runtime specific to your environment.
+If you have issues installing the packages make sure you have a reference to System.Runtime specific to your environment.

 ```
 PM > Install-Package Nethereum.Web3 -Pre